 A local leader in the bean business, Arvo Coffee is a quality-focused cafe in the Distillery District that offers coffee from around the world.
 A family of taste-testers and mug-movers, who drink together, the team invites you to come in and hang out.
 From live music and public coffee tastings to seasonal options and a toast bar, what’s not to love?
 The best part: if you feel like picking up something pretty, they sell succulents and kokedama plants.

-Whether you’re a coffee connoisseur or can’t tell a difference between a latte and cappuccino, Strange Love has space for you on Queen St. West, Yonge St., and Spadina Ave.
-Coffee to these baristas is like cheese to wine-lovers, the two just go hand-in-hand.
+Whether you’re a coffee connoisseur or can’t tell a difference between a latte and cappuccino, Strange Love has space for you.
+Coffee, to these baristas, is like cheese to wine-lovers — the two just go hand-in-hand.
 And although their coffee is exceptional, people can’t seem to keep their hands off their wellness lattes, which are made of matcha and beetroot.
 But a classic drip will never disappoint, and we hear their pastries are drool-worthy as well.